Help with their deposit

 Where this happens, banks will generally need a guarantee from the family members giving the mortgage, which means they agree to be responsible for repaying some or all of the home loan if needed.
 A person giving a guarantee is called a guarantor.

-Added bonus – it also means a low equity premium or margin won’t apply, because they won’t be borrowing more than 80% of the value of the property.
+Added bonus – it also means they could be eligible for special interest rates, because they won’t be borrowing more than 80% of the value of the property.

 How it works